 Island Hopping Tour in Port Barton

 The water in El Nido was a gorgeous array of blues but here in Port Barton, it was more green!
-The other main difference is that unlike El Nido which is surrounded by huge limestone cliff ‘islands’, Port Barton has islands which are made up of forests and they are actually inhabitable, our guide grew up on one of these islands before moving to Port Barton and i think this really added to the charm.
+The other main difference is that unlike El Nido which is surrounded by huge limestone cliff ‘islands’, Port Barton has islands which are made up of forests and they are actually inhabitable, our guide grew up on one of these islands before moving to Port Barton and I think this really added to the charm.

 Another thing I really liked about Port Barton itself though apart from the lovely little streets and the beautiful beach was that there was a really good community feel to it.

 Walking around we saw children walking to and from school and when we headed out in search of dinner on Saturday night we saw the children playing a serious basketball game with lots of people watching and there were also some stalls set up in the streets with games.

 For accommodation in Port Barton have a look on Booking.com.
 I use this site to book all of my hotels and I often find some great places!

-Make sure you also check out:
+- Make sure you also check out:

 - 5 Places in the Philippines You Need to Visit!